-- Store as packaged in the closed canister either at room temperature (15-30°C). - · Keep out of direct sunlight. - The strip is stable through the expiration date printed on the capister label - Do not remove the desiccant.
-Remove only enough strips for immediate use. - · Replace cap immediately and tightly. - · Do not freeze. - Do not use beyond the expiration date. - Once the canister has been opened, the remaining strips are stable for up to 3 months.
+Store as packaged in a cool, dry at temperature (2-30°C).
+Store away from moisture and light.
+The strip is stable through the expiration date printed on the canister label.
+Do not remove the desiccant.
+Remove only enough strips for immediate use.
+Replace cap immediately and tightly.
+DO NOT FREEZE.
+Do not use beyond the expiration date.

+Note: Once the canister has been opened, the remaining strips are stable for up to 3 months.
 Stability may be reduced in high humidity conditions.